§ 154.005 DEFINITIONS.

 LOT, CORNER.
 A lot abutting on and at the intersection of two or more streets.
 For the purposes of this definition, the street lot line shall be the line separating the lot from the street or road right-of- way.

 LOT COVERAGE.
-The part or percentage of the lot that is occupied by buildings or structures.
+The part or percentage of the lot that is occupied by buildings, structures and impervious surfaces.

 LOT DEPTHS.
 The horizontal distance between the front street line and rear lot line, measured along the median between the side lot lines.